r-simmer/simmer/README.md

 Contact
 -------

 For bugs and/or issues, create a new issue on GitHub.
-For other questions or comments, do not hesitate to contact us by email.
+For other questions or comments, subscribe to the [simmer-devel mailing list](https://groups.google.com/forum/#!forum/simmer-devel).